argentini/Argentini.SqlPkg/README.md

 SqlPkg requires that you already have the .NET 8.0 runtime installed, which you can get at [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download).

+**Note:** Microsoft SqlPackage uses .NET 6, so you need to install that in addition to .NET 8.

 ### 2. Install SqlPkg

 Run the following command in your command line interface (e.g. cmd, PowerShell, Terminal, bash, etc.)